seekinginfiniteloop/PlainLicense/docs/faq/index.md

 [plain language standard]: https://www.iso.org/standard/71632.html "ISO standard for plain language"
 [plainlanguage.gov]: https://www.plainlanguage.gov/ "Plainlanguage.gov"
 [semantic versioning]: https://semver.org/ "Semantic Versioning"
-[separate versioning]: #what's-the-difference-between-the-version-numbers-for-original-version-and-plain-version-in-your-licenses "the difference between 'original' and 'plain' version numbers"nal version' and 'plain version' in your licenses?"
+[separate versioning]: #whats-the-difference-between-the-version-numbers-for-original-version-and-plain-version-in-your-licenses "the difference between 'original' and 'plain' version numbers"
 [how we version]: #how-does-your-versioning-work "how we version our licenses"
 [what we change]: #is-anything-else-different-about-your-licenses "how we change the licenses"